 The Furlough Cheesecake was born during the longest federal government shutdown in history, which began days before Christmas 2018.
-Biological sisters Nikki Thompson Howard and Jaqi Thompson Wright are Prince George’s County, MD natives, who found themselves along with over 800,000 federal employees and contractors without a paycheck during the holidays.
+Biological sisters Nikki Thompson and Jaqi Thompson Wright are Prince George’s County, MD natives, who found themselves along with over 800,000 federal employees and contractors without a paycheck during the holidays.

 One act of kindness by Nikki to donate homemade Sweet Potato Cheesecakes for a New Year’s Eve church service, allowed Jaqi to enjoy and share it with their mother on New Year’s Day 2019.